optsuite/MathResearchPrompts/README.md

 ### Rich proofs and aha-moment

-The part of the model outputs that inspired us to obtain Theorem \ref{thm: aha} is as follows.
+The part of the model outputs that inspired us to obtain the target theorem is as follows.
  **Part of the reply from the model**

  **The Invariant ``Jordan'' Plane (Working Subspace):**